-On March 6, 2019, NMFS received a request from the Corps for an IHA to take marine mammals incidental to pile driving activities in the Columbia River Estuary.
-The application was deemed adequate and complete on June 20, 2019.
-The Corps' request is for take of a small number of harbor porpoises

-(Phocoena phocoena), Steller sea lions (Eumetopias jubatus), California sea lions (Zalophus californianus), and harbor seals (Phoca vitulina richardii) by Level B harassment and Level A harassment.
-Neither the Corps nor NMFS expect serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.
+On February 11, 2019, NMFS received a request from the Corps for an IHA to take marine mammals incidental to pile driving associated with the replacement of king pile markers at numerous dike locations in the lower Columbia River system.
+The king pile markers are located in Oregon and Washington between river miles (RM) 41 and 137.
+The application was deemed adequate and complete on August 2, 2019.
+The Corps' request is for take of small numbers of harbor seal (Phoca viutlina).
+Steller sea lion (Eumetopias jubatus), and California sea lion (Zalophus californianus) that may occur in the vicinity of the project by Level B harassment.
+Neither the Corps nor NMFS expects serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.